 - Create an Interactive Educational Website, Storybook Theatre, $10,000 - Storybook Theatre will create a website to educate children about recycling and waste diversion.
 The website will contain characters and content from County sponsored "Da Tree R's" educational performances."

-Anyone with questions about the grants can contact Allison Fraley, Solid Waste Program Development Coordinator at 241-4837 or via email, firstname.lastname@example.org.
+Anyone with questions about the grants can contact Allison Fraley, Acting Solid Waste Chief at 241-4837 or via email, firstname.lastname@example.org.